Comprehensive Safe Schools Planning

 In recent years, a few laws regarding school bullying prevention policies went into effect.
 These laws include: AB 9, AB 1156 and AB 680.
 For the full text of these laws, visit www.leginfo.ca.gov and search for each bill by number.
 Some of this legislation may require districts to update school safety policies to include specific bullying prevention and intervention plans.
 Please review the additional references listed here and contact vbauman [ahtsym] stancoe [dhotsym] org (Vicki Bauman) if you have any questions.

 • Summary report of bullying prevention legislation, effective July 1, 2012

 • Sample compliance action plan for AB 9 in Word and PDF formats

-The Stanislaus County Office of Education Prevention Programs Department is pleased to offer these trainings to support student wellness and school safety efforts.
-Training is conducted by department staff and partners who have been trained to deliver the programs and have project experience in the content area.
+The Stanislaus County Office of Education Prevention Programs Department is pleased to offer trainings to support student wellness and school safety, and include School Safety Planning Workshops, School Crisis Response Training and Bullying Prevention.
+Trainings are conducted by department staff and partners who have been trained to deliver the programs and have project experience in the content area.
 These programs can be scheduled in school, community or workplace settings and are available to any organization interested in hosting.
 Unless other arrangements are made with SCOE, host agencies will be responsible for participant recruitment and registration, facility reservation and room setup.
 SCOE can provide all necessary equipment if the designated training room does not have a built in system that meets the needs of the training.
 The costs listed below for each training program cover trainer fees and local travel (within Stanislaus County).
 Additional costs for participant materials are listed where applicable.
 Some of the training programs listed below can be tailored for specific audience groups and customized with district-specific data and activities.
-Please contact us for more information on these and other specialized services available to assist you in ensuring student wellness and school safety.
+Please contact us for more information on these and other specialized services available to assist you in insuring student wellness and school safety.

 - Disaster Service Worker Brochure (PDF)